 |Zehntner GmbH||Gloss Meter ZGM 1023||Gloss measurement geometries of 20°, 60°, 75°||A portable, battery-powered instrument for measurements of all gloss ranges from matt to high gloss surfaces.
 The test equipment calibration is traceable to BAM (Federal Institute for Materials Research and Testing, Germany).
 According to ASTM, DIN, ISO, TAPPI, BE standards|

-Some companies have full ranges of gloss meters (like BYK’s micro-gloss range where there is a micro-gloss unit for each geometry) while others focus on all-in-one units.
+Some companies have full ranges of gloss meters while others focus on all-in-one units.
 The gloss meter is just one in a whole suite of coating appearance measurement instruments, including those for measuring haze and the Reflected Image Quality (a surface structure measure).

 If you need a gloss meter for your project or business, we are here to help.
 Get in touch through the “Request a Quote” form by clicking the button beneath this article and tell us about the requirements you have for the instrument.
 We will collaborate with our coating partners to determine the right gloss meter for the job, connect you with the right powder coating gloss meters company, or assist with your gloss meter enquiry.